jsvazic/GAHelloWorld/README.md

 The application simply "evolves" the string "Hello, world!" from a population of random strings.
-It is intended to be a gentle introduction into the world of genetic algorithms, using Java, Clojure, Common Lisp, Scala and Python.
+It is intended to be a gentle introduction into the world of genetic algorithms, using Java, Clojure, Common Lisp, Haskell, Scala, Python and OCaml.
 The programs themselves are really quite simple, and more complex topics like crossover selection using roulette wheel algorithms, insertion/deletion mutation, etc, have not been included.

 ### History